MovalAgroingenieria/general_clean/partner_street_type/README.rst

 ===========

 This module add the selection field street_type to the partner form with the abbreviations of the street types according to the Spanish cadastre.

-The module also adds the dependency to partner_address_street3.
+The module also adds the dependency to partner_address_street3 and partner_street_number.

+To display the street type and street3 fields in the direction of the printable documents, the original _get_street method from street_number module has been modified to inject those fields into the street field.

 Credits
 =======